 - Confusion about current time or place

 - Confusion about the names and identities of people

 - Irrational, irritable, or depressed behaviors and actions

-Alzheimer’s home care is distinct from traditional home care, since individuals with Alzheimer’s have distinct care needs from other seniors, but home care is still an option.
+Alzheimer’s home care is distinct from traditional home care since individuals with Alzheimer’s have distinct care needs from other seniors, but home care is still an option.
 At Visiting Angels, our specialized care is designed around the unique challenges of the disease, as well as the recipient’s individual care needs.
 All of our caregivers receive specialized, on-going training in Alzheimer's care and are equipped to assist clients with their care.
 They learn the skills necessary to assist clients who are living with the disease and the unique challenges that they can face.

 Serving Minneapolis and the West and Southwest Communities

-Visiting Angels WAYZATA, MN901 Twelve Oaks Center Dr #919
+Visiting Angels WAYZATA, MN901 Twelve Oaks Center Dr #908C

 Wayzata, MN 55391